-IMPORANT: THE INFORMATION IN THIS LEAFLET IS CURRENTLY BEING UPDATED.
 WE RECOMMEND READING THIS ARTICLE IN CONJUCTION WITH OUR LEAFLET, ANTIDEPRESSANTS, WHICH YOU CAN FIND BY FOLLOWING THIS LINK.
-We review all of our leaflets every three years to ensure that our information is kept up to date.

 Many people living with chronic pain are daunted by the prospect of long term or even permanent drug therapy.
 What are these drugs, are they safe and how do they work?
 Concerns such as these can stop people persevering with medicines that may offer a real, life-enhancing solution to their condition.
 Dr Mick Serpell explains how amitriptyline works and gives reassurance about the side effects that you might experience, especially in the early stages

-The main aims in managing chronic pain are to relieve or to reduce the pain and, just as importantly, to improve your quality of life and get you doing more.
-There are four approaches to pain management:
+The aims in managing chronic pain are obviously to relieve or to reduce the pain as much as possible, but this is not always achieved to the level patients would wish.
+Just as important then, is to improve overall quality of life by improving physical function, sleep, mood and psychological function.
+There are four main approaches to pain management:

 1) physical therapy (physiotherapy, acupuncture, TENS (transcutaneous electrical nerve stimulation), etc.